-Whitby Hydro has entered into a Memorandum of Understanding to explore the potential benefits of joining three electric utility and energy companies to achieve greater shareholder value and optimize services and value for our customers.
+Whitby Hydro Energy Corporation has entered into a Memorandum of Understanding to explore the potential benefits of joining utilities with Veridian Corporation.
+Check this hub regularly for updates and to stay involved with the process.

 Thank you for your comment/question.
 We are reviewing your question and will update the FAQ section of our website shortly.
 We'll do our best to reply to you directly in a timely manner.

 Oops!
 Something went wrong while submitting the form